TIGER

 With less than 5,600 left in the wild, every big cat counts.

-But we still have a long way to go, as tigers are still an endangered species, putting entire ecosystems at risk.
+But we still have a long way to go, as tigers are still an endangered species, and their landscapes are under threat.
 WWF cannot stop its crucial conservation work on this species until wild tigers everywhere are protected.

 Scroll down to find out how you can help tigers before they disappear forever.